 If the situation does not improve despite submitting our letter, your next step is to formally raise concerns.

-Organisations must have effective procedures in place to allow nursing staff and their representatives to raise any concerns in relation to staffing, equipment, policies and processes for managing COVID-19 at the earliest opportunity.
+Organisations must have effective procedures in place to allow nursing staff and their representatives to raise any concerns in relation to staffing, equipment, policies and processes for managing COVID-19 and unsustainable work pressures at the earliest opportunity.

 Nursing staff should feel able to raise concerns without detriment and should receive timely feedback on their concerns.

-If you have followed these steps and the issue is still not resolved, please call RCN Direct on 0345 772 6100.
+If you have followed these steps and the issue is still not resolved, please contact us.